 APPRENTICESHIPS - the IRRV's position

 The IRRV is committed to supporting Trailblazer Apprenticeships in its sector.
 While the initiative for writing new Apprenticeship standards lies with groups of employers, the Institute will assist in this process where invited.
 Trailblazer groups are also responsible for commissioning training and finding an assessment organisation.
-The Institute is currently a subcontractor for Apprenticeship training provision, and is planning to join the registers of Apprenticeship Training Providers and of Apprenticeship Assessment Organisations at the earliest opportunity,.Employer groups will then be able to access IRRV training or assessment if they so choose.

 A list of links to Apprenticeship documents is below.
 Please contact the Education section for further details or a discussion of your interests in Apprenticeships.